gitlabhq/gitlabhq/doc/user/project/issue_board.md

 - Clicking on a label inside a card will quickly filter the entire Issue Board and show only the issues from all lists that have that label.
 - Issues inside lists are [ordered by priority](labels.md#prioritize-labels).
+- For performance and visibility reasons, each list shows the first 20 issues by default.
+If you have more than 20 issues start scrolling down and the next 20 will appear.

 [ce-5554]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5554
 [labels]: ./labels.md